 "Each bird is an individual and behaves differently.
 Even among the same species, each bird has a distinct personality.
 That surprised me when I first started working with these amazing creatures, but it is an aspect that has served me well in the field and in my artwork".

-Anne Peyton is based in Ahwatukee Foothills, Ariz.
-She is a Signature Member of the Society of Animal Artists, a Signature Artist's Guild member of the National Oil and Acrylic Painters' Society, a Signature member of the Artists for Conservation, a Signature member of Women Artists of the West, an associate member of the National Society of Painters in Casein and Acrylics, an associate member of the American Plains Artists, and a member of the American Society of Marine Artists.
+Anne Peyton is based in Ahwatukee Foothills, Arizona.
+She is a Master Signature member of Women Artists of the West, a Master Artist with The Bennington Collective, a Signature member of the Society of Animal Artists, a Signature Artist's Guild member of the National Oil and Acrylic Painters' Society, a Signature member of the Artists for Conservation, a Signature member of the American Plains Artists, a Signature member of the American Women Artists, and an Associate member of the National Society of Painters in Casein and Acrylics.

 Her work has been seen in the several exhibitions, including Birds in Art (Leigh Yawkey Woodson Art Museum, Wausau, Wis.); the Arts for the Parks (Jackson, Wyo.); Miniatures and More (National Museum of Wildlife Art, Jackson, Wyo.); National Society of Painters in Casein & Acrylics annual exhibition (Salmagundi Club, New York City); and the numerous Society of Animal Artists' exhibitions.